Gokulapriya15/Phase-2-NM-Project-/README.md

 This project implements a fake news detection system using deep learning and natural language processing (NLP).
 It classifies news articles as "Real" or "Fake" based on their content using an LSTM-based neural network.
 The system supports multiple input methods and includes tools for model evaluation and retraining.

+---

 2. FEATURES

-•Cleans and preprocesses news text using NLP techniques
+Cleans and preprocesses news text using NLP techniques

-•Uses an LSTM model for accurate classification
+Uses an LSTM model for accurate classification

 Accepts input via:

-•Raw text
+Raw text

-•File path
+File path

-•Web URL
+Web URL

-•Automatically loads a saved model or trains a new one
+Automatically loads a saved model or trains a new one

-•Fetches and processes text from a URL
+Fetches and processes text from a URL

-•Generates a confusion matrix to visualize performance
+Generates a confusion matrix to visualize performance

 ---